bbbradsmith/binxelview/readme.txt

   -snapscroll=1
     Set the "Snap scroll to next stride" option (1 on, 0 off).

+  -splitview=1
+    Set the "Pixel Window" option to create a separate viewing window (1 on, 0 off).

   -horizontal=1
     Set the layout option (1 horizontal, 0 vertical).